• Skip to primary navigation

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
 I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.

-• Pure Pumpkin: Make sure to use only canned pure pumpkin, NOT pumpkin pie filling.
+• Pure Pumpkin: Make sure to use only canned pure pumpkin, not pumpkin pie filling.
 I like Libby's brand.

 • Maple Syrup- We use pure grade A maple syrup in the glaze that ties all those cozy flavors in together!